JW-934/Arduino/README.md

 # Arduino
-- This repository contains my code meant to be run on an Arduino.
+- This repository contains my code meant to be uploaded to an Arduino.